 Students choosing to retest will pay a fee to cover at minimum the actual cost of the test.
 The cost will vary depending on the test or inventory type.
 A minimum fee of \$5.00 will be charged for each retest session.
-This fee does not apply to GED testing/retesting.
-This fee is nonrefundable.
+This fee does not apply to high school equivalency testing/retesting.
+This fee is non-refundable.